DevHedronYT/extd_cstd/README.md

 - The macros:
     - The `insert_to_ht` macro takes in a hash table pointer and the id and the data of any type other than void *
-    - The `get_from_ht` macro takes in a hash table pointer, the id and the type of the data you want to retrieve which returns the data casted to the type
+    - The `get_from_ht` macro takes in a hash table, the id and the type of the data you want to retrieve which returns the data casted to the type